-If you ultimately prefer to check your 20 lbs.+ stroller from home, be sure to bring a protective stroller bag that fits your model (travel bag recommendations here) and allow time for dismantling & packing it before checking in at the counter.
+If you ultimately prefer to check your 20 lbs.+ stroller from home, be sure to bring a protective stroller bag that fits your model (stroller travel bag recommendations here) and allow time for dismantling & packing it before checking in at the counter.

-American Airlines will allow one free checked (or gate-checked) stroller, one free checked (or gate checked) car seat, and one complimentary carry-on diaper bag for each child under 2 years traveling without his own seat.
-Infants and children flying in their own paid seats are entitled to the same baggage allowance as their parents.
+American Airlines will allow one free checked (or gate-checked) stroller, one free checked (or gate checked) car seat, and one complimentary carry-on diaper bag for each child under 2 years traveling without his own seat (lap child).

 Important note on American Airlines’ ticketing of lap children:

 As always, be prepared to show age-verifying I.D. for your child at check-in whenever she is traveling free or at a reduced rate based on her age (see The REAL reason babies need ID for domestic flights for more).

-Have your choice of airlines?
 Use the Airlines Comparison Chart in Travels with Baby: The Ultimate Guide… to compare the family-friendly perks, amenities, and available infant/child discounts between more than 40 airlines.

 Shelly Rivoli, author of the award-winning Travels with Baby guidebooks